Amela Lukač Zoranić

-Amela Lukač Zoranić (Амела Лукач Зоранић; born 15 August 1979), also known simply as Amela Zoranić, is a Serbian Bosniak academic and politician.
-A longtime member of Chief Mufti Muamer Zukorlić's political movement, she served in the National Assembly of Serbia from 2021 to 2022 as a member of the Justice and Reconciliation Party (Stranka pravde i pomirenja, SPP).
+Amela Lukač Zoranić (Амела Лукач Зоранић; born 15 August 1979), also known simply as Amela Zoranić, is a Serbian academic and politician from the country's Bosniak community.
+A longtime member of Chief Mufti Muamer Zukorlić's political movement, she served in the National Assembly of Serbia from 2021 to 2022 as a member of the Justice and Reconciliation Party (SPP).

 Early life and academic career

 Lukač Zoranić was born in Novi Pazar, in the Sandžak region of what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-She graduated from the University of Priština in 2002 with a degree in English language and literature and later received a master's degree and a Ph.D. from the International University in Novi Pazar.
-She has worked at the International University since 2004 as a professor of English language and literature, was appointed as vice-rector in 2009, and served as dean of the Arts Department from 2019 to 2021.
+She graduated from the University of Priština in 2002 with a degree in English language and literature and later received a master's degree and a Ph.D. from the International University of Novi Pazar.
+She began working at the International University's department of English language and literature in 2004, was appointed as vice-rector in 2009, and served as dean of the Arts Department from 2019 to 2021.

 Her academic work is focused on fields such as Anglo-American literature and culture, critical theory, colonial and postcolonial studies, and cultural studies.
 She published the English-language poetry collection Lullaby in 2019.
 Lukač Zoranić has said that her favourite author is William Faulkner and her favourite musician is Leonard Cohen.